 The didactic phase of the PA curriculum provides the foundation for clinical practice with instruction in applied medical sciences, patient assessment, clinical medicine, and pharmacotherapeutics.
-The curriculum is organized into systems-based modules which incorporate anatomy, physiology, pathophysiology, clinical medicine, clinical skills, patient assessment, diagnostic testing, and pharmacotherapeutics taught in an organized and integrated sequence with a strong emphasis on active learning.
-Other courses include medical ethics, PA professional practice topics, evidence-based practice, and population and public health.
+The curriculum is organized into systems-based courses which incorporate anatomy, physiology, pathophysiology, clinical medicine, clinical skills, patient assessment, diagnostic testing, and pharmacotherapeutics taught in an organized and integrated sequence with a strong emphasis on active learning.
+Other courses include medical ethics, DEI in healthcare, graduate seminars covering a wide-range of professional practice topics, evidence-based practice, and population and public health.
 Students will also participate in interprofessional education courses and will experience supervised patient interactions.